tsgates/arch-wiki-markdown/wiki/Udev.md

 udev rule can be added to use static device names:

 -   See Persistent block device naming for block devices.
--   See Network_Configuration#Device_names for network devices
+-   See Network configuration#Device names for network devices

 iscsi device